mixmesh/mixmesh/doc/rest/suggestions.md

 ### POST data

-The POST data is supposed to be uploaded as multipart/form-data content with the following form parts:
+The POST data is supposed to be uploaded as multipart/form-data with the following form parts:

 * nym
 * obscrete-dir
 * pin
 * pin-salt
+* key-file

 See example below for more info.